rookzone/splatter-boy/README.md

 ## AI Usage

 There is no copy/paste AI code in this project (except the Makefiles...).
-AI has been used to suggest documentation, provide a basic review of the code, and assist with comments and commit messages.
-This is a concious choice by myself, AI code is ok so long as the contributer understands what the code does.
-An issue I found with AI and this sort of works is that AI tends to add lots of extraneous code, which for a performance critical project like this, becomes a hinderance quite quickly.
+AI has been used for documentation, comments, commit messages, and code reviews.
+Assuming anyone contributes, AI code is fine as long as they understand what it does.
+An issue I found with AI and a low-level project like this is that AI tends to add a lot of extraneous code, which for a performance critical project like this, becomes a problem quite rapidly.

 ## License